INF554/project-teampeace/README.md

 ```

-When user hovers the mouse on the bars, the MIDs information change.
-We make code part which shows these changes in the map below.
+When a user hovers the mouse on the bars, the MIDs information change.
+We make the code part which shows these changes in the map below.
 We explain and show the corresponding information in the map.
-But others have same principle.
+But others have the same principle.
 Therefore we omitted to explain them.

 ```javascript
 d3.select("#WarMajorOnMap")